-Before the Spanish (most likely) introduced the potato to Europe in the later part of the sixteenth century, it was the parsnip that was the main vegetable staple of European cooking.
-Which is not surprising given that they can be baked, boiled, fried and roasted, also in some countries the leaves are also used as a green vegetable.
+Before the Spanish (most likely) introduced the potato to Europe in the latter part of the sixteenth century, it was the parsnip that was the main vegetable staple of European cooking.
+This is not surprising given that they can be baked, boiled, fried and roasted, also in some countries the leaves are also used as a green vegetable.

 This has two benefits, 1 you get a second crop from the available space and 2 because parsnips can take 4 to 5 weeks to germinate, having a quick germinating crop will show you where you have sown the parsnips so you can keep a lookout for the seedlings.

-To prepare the soil dig the soil down to a depth of about 10cm deeper than the length of the variety your are going to grow, removing as many stones as possible.
-However if you soil is very stony it would better to use boreholes filled with sifted soil.
+To prepare the soil dig the soil down to a depth of about 10cm deeper than the length of the variety you are going to grow, removing as many stones as possible.
+However, if your soil is very stony it would better to use boreholes filled with sifted soil.